WAGR AI class passenger carriage: History

 In 1899 AB No.21 and No.23 were converted to louvred meat vans but this design proved to be expensive to maintain and a 'non-standard design'.
 Also in 1899 the Northern Railway coaches were put into the AB classification and Numbered from 258 to 262.
 In September 1900 the WAGR reclassified its rolling stock and the AB small coaches became AI class four-wheelers.
 In 1901 AI No.3 was converted to a P class travelling workmen's van with AI No.259 also being converted the next year.
-In 1902 AI No.262 was sold to the Canning Jarrah Timber Company to be used on the Kalamunda Zig-Zag line and it is not known what happened to it afterwards.
+In 1902 AI No.262 was sold to the Canning Jarrah Timber Company to be used on the Kalamunda Zig Zag line and it is not known what happened to it afterwards.
 Four coaches of the class were then sold of in 1904 and 1905.

 The first ER coach AI No.1 was broken up around 1960 at Jarrahdale in ownership of Millars.
 And at the start of 1905 just four of the AI class remained.
 AI No.260 and No.258 both left and went to Mundaring with AI No.13 being sold and its current disposition is unknown.
 In March 1912 AI No.258 was sold to the Public Works Department and converted to a 'Tramcar' for use on the Carnarvon Jetty and Tramway Railway.
-In 1914 AI No.2 and No.260 were sent for work at the WAGR's Bandsiadale Saw Mill both met their fates there.
+In 1914 AI No.2 and No.260 were sent for work at the WAGR's Banksiadale Saw Mill both met their fates there.
 AI No.22 was converted to a 'tramcar' for Carnarvon after being sold in 1925.